Bradpk/to-do-list/pseudocode.md

 INIT:
 Import react
 Import bootstrap

+Variable to store ALL items
+Variable to store completed items
+Variable to store incompleted items
 ------------------------------------------------
 FUNCTIONS:
-function HandleInput -
+function HandleInput - (To retrieve information the user put into the input box)

-function AddItem -
+function AddItem - (To add new items to the list)

-function checkItem -
+function CheckItem - (To display an item as completed)

+function CheckAll - (To toggle between selecting ALL items as either completed or not completed)

-function getID -
+function getID - (To give each item a unique ID)

-function DeleteItem -
+function DeleteItem - (To delete an an item from the list)

-function DeleteAll -
+function DeleteAll - (To remove ALL the items from the list)

 ------------------------------------------------
 COMPONENTS:

 HEADER COMPONENT:
-import react
+import react and useState
+import inputbox component

+State: State declaration for keeping track of id and value

 INPUT COMPONENT: